 However, those affected companies may avoid the 45% tariff on imports by using a Bonded Warehouse or a Foreign Trade Zone (FTZ).
 For example, in South Florida, numerous importers bring merchandise into the U.S. that is not intended for U.S. consumption, but rather for exportation and consumption overseas.
 Those importers can take advantage of either a Bonded Warehouse or FTZ to bypass the 45% duties.

 What is a Bonded Warehouse?

 A Bonded Warehouse “is a customs regulated warehouse which must comply with strict Custom and Border Protection requirements.”
-According to the CPB, any merchandise that is stored in the Bonded Warehouse “is under the joint custody and joint supervision of both CBP and the Bonded Warehouse proprietor.”
+According to the CBP, any merchandise that is stored in the Bonded Warehouse “is under the joint custody and joint supervision of both CBP and the Bonded Warehouse proprietor.”

 The most notable rationale to use a Bonded Warehouse is that it offers a duty exemption feature as “it is a secure location where imported goods are stored without the importer or warehouse owner having to pay any duty” before the merchandise has been withdrawn for consumption.

 The major benefit is that duties are only paid to CBP “upon withdrawal of the merchandise” for consumption in the U.S.